george-hawkins/docker-cplusplus-coroutines/README.md

 Using the CppCoro library on Ubuntu 20.04 LTS
 =============================================

 I wanted to try out the C++20 coroutines feature.
 While they added `co_yield` etc. in C++20, they didn't standardize the Coroutines library in time for C++20 and this has been left as a task for C++23.
 In the meantime, you can use the CppCoro library.

 Coroutine support is not yet available in the 9.x version of `gcc` that's available on the current Ubuntu LTS version, i.e. 20.04.

-So I decided to create the Docker setup, described below, to create an environment where the CppCoro and the latest version of `gcc` are available such that I can use them almost as conveniently as if they were installed locally.
+So I decided to create the Docker setup, described below, to create an environment where CppCoro and the latest version of `gcc` are available such that I can use them almost as conveniently as if they were installed locally.

 Note: I use Andreas Buhr's fork of [CppCoro](https://github.com/andreasbuhr/cppcoro/blob/master/README.md#cppcoro---a-coroutine-library-for-c) (for reasons that are covered below).